jonaschianu/Parameterization-and-Design-of-an-Unmanned_Submersible/README.md

-# Parameterization of a 3D manned Submersible
+# Parameterization of a 3D Manned Submersible

 ![](images/unmanned.jpg)